‘THE THOUSAND TON BOMB’

 Please feel free to comment on my review.

 The fourth and final episode of the first ‘Star Cops’ box set is ‘The Thousand Ton Bomb’ by Guy Adams.
-Guy Adams has contributed a number of ‘Doctor Who’ tales to Big Finish in many eras and spin-offs.
+Guy Adams has contributed a number of ‘Doctor Who’ stories to Big Finish in many eras and spin-offs.

 I enjoyed this last episode of the first ‘Star Cops’ CD box set by Guy Adams.
 Mind you, there is a certain authenticity to this ‘Star Cops’ audio episode in connection to the TV series as I have noticed.